Upload

 • metadata (dict<name, dict<label, description, valueLabels>>, optional): Provide optional metadata on the variables in the file.
 This parameter is a dict of variable names mapping to the metadata for that variable, which is a dict containing any of "label": str, "description": str, and "valueLabels": {"value": "label"}.
 Variable names are matched case-insensitive.

 • delimiter (str, optional): Only relevant for delimited type, the character used as the delimiter in the data.
-If not specified, will be automatically inferred.
+If not specified, will be automatically inferred by scanning the first 10MB of the file.

 • has_header_row (bool, default True): Only relevant for delimited type; whether the first row of the data is a header containing variable names.